 While broth is heating, trim ends from galangal and slice thinly.

-Strain the broth into a bowl or another pot and discard the lemongrass, galangal. kaffir lime leaves and chili pods.
-Heat the strained broth again.
+Strain the broth into a bowl or another pot and discard the shrimp shells, lemongrass, galangal, kaffir lime leaves and chili pods.
+Heat the strained broth to boiling.